abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

 # executeclasses

 The `executeclasses` configuration defines resource profiles for desktop pods and application containers.
 It allows you to control resource allocation either by defining static rules or by letting users select from a predefined set of profiles.
-The `executeclasses` value is a dictionary; each entry describes a resource profile.
+The `executeclasses` value is a dictionary in which each entry describes a distinct resource profile.

 ## `executeclasses` dictionary